atlemagnussen/web-dir-listing-plusplus/README.md

 # directory listing++

-just a nodejs express app that traverses one or more lib folders and presents them ala directory listing files are displayed with a download link and some info, folders with a normal navigation link Also an audio player for audio files to listen to them directly
+just a nodejs express app that traverses one or more lib folders and presents them ala directory listing
+files are displayed with a download link and some info, folders with a normal navigation link
+Also an audio player for audio files to listen to them directly  s

 ## Dependencies
 [nodejs](https://nodejs.org) minimum version 16